 For their research, the team uses cell culture, animal models and human tissue and collaborate with oncologists so that promising results can be readily refined for subsequent use in the clinic.

-The following cancer types are being targeted by the team with the developed immunotherapies showing promising results for further development:
+Three cancer types are being targeted by the team with developed immunotherapies showing promising results for further development.
+The Young Laboratory is grateful for support from the following organisations :

 Supported by Freemasons New Zealand